 This document describes the scripts for Tween and OpenTween (from now on referred to collectively as Tween) and provides tips for using this application with JAWS.
 As of August, 2016, focus for these scripts has been on OpenTween and not on the original Tween application.

 This document can be opened from within Tween via a double press of JAWSKey+F1 (or Insert+F1).

 There are no known system requirements for these scripts beyond those for Tween itself.
-The minimum JAWS version supported is the latest update to JAWS 11.0.
+The minimum JAWS version supported is JAWS 14.0.
 JAWS versions older than 17.0 have not been carefully tested with these scripts.
-The scripts are most thoroughly tested against OpenTween versions 1.3.2 through 1.3.9.
+The scripts are most thoroughly tested against OpenTween versions 2.4.x.

 To install these scripts on a new system:

 The following suggestions are optional but may ease use of Tween/OpenTween with JAWS.
 These suggestions are based on OpenTween 1.3.3 but have applied equally through at least version 2.4.3.

 To customize OpenTween, open Settings from the File menu.
 The Settings dialog consists of several pages.
 The pages are organized in a treeView; arrowing through the tree changes which page is displayed.
 Beware that top-level nodes like General and Behavior also have pages; they are not just groupings of pages.

 Tween beginners may find it useful to type Ins+B twice in quick succession after selecting a Settings page in order to explore it with a JAWS virtual cursor before making changes.
 The scripts make JAWS announce most text in Settings pages, but some pages include helpful hints that are not announced because they are not clearly associated with a particular field.
 Press Esc to close the virtual view and return to the Settings page.